AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 }
 ```

-As you see, usage of this method doesn’t look as beautiful as the interface.
+As you see, usage of this method doesn't look as beautiful as the interface.

 ### About the "do not forget" comment
 *IMHO*, each *"do not forget"* comment points to a poor architecture.
 Even if you were
-a robot that could’ve avoid mistakes in 99% of cases, an application with 100
+a robot that could've avoid mistakes in 99% of cases, an application with 100
 of these calls would have at least one critical issue.

 In more realistic conditions, such calls are often nested or parallelized,